Abraham Pais Prize for History of Physics

-The deadline for submitting nominations for the 2014 prize has been EXTENDED to July 1, 2013.
+The deadline for submitting nominations for the 2015 prize is May 1, 2014.
 The nomination package must include:

 To complete a nomination click here for the electronic submission form.
 All files should be uploaded in a PDF format.
 Letters can be signed electronically (for example, using an embedded facsimile) or physically.
 In the latter case, they should be digitally scanned.
 Filenames should include the name of the nominee.